32bitkid/refactorman.com/source/_posts/better-color-gradients-with-husl.md

 | `blue` | `#0000FF` | 0 | 0 | 255 |
 {% endfigure %}

-And then we can define a simple linear tween:
+Then, we can define a simple linear tween:

 {% code lang:js  A simple linear tween generator %}
 function linearTween(start, stop) {